Jerl92/McPlayer/README.md

 ## Changelog

+0.5 - Not loged user, can now browser and interact with playlist and player.</br>
 0.4 - Remove sticky sidebar, use overflow scroll.</br>
 0.3 - Add wake lock when the tab is active, Use FFMPEG for audio compresion.</br>
 0.2 - Sortable playlist.</br>